 All manuscripts published in JEI must be hypothesis-driven research.
 Hypotheses are a crucial part of the scientific thinking process, and professional scientific endeavors revolve around posing and testing hypotheses.
 We believe that it is important for students who publish with JEI to practice rigorous scientific thinking.
 This means that manuscripts that merely introduce an invention, no matter how impressive it is, are not appropriate for JEI.
 Here are some common examples of unacceptable “hypotheses” relating to engineering projects:

-In this guideline, we will provide some examples of submissions that we received in the past that failed our Pre-Review process because they did not pose a clear hypothesis.
+In this guide, we will provide some examples of submissions that we received in the past that failed our Pre-Review process because they did not pose a clear hypothesis.
 We will then describe a few of the best strategies to convert your engineering-based manuscript into a hypothesis-driven one publishable with JEI.

 It is often possible to convert an engineering-based manuscript to a hypothesis-driven one by adding a few experiments, and sometimes just by changing the way it is presented.
 Here are two strategies to convert manuscripts that involve engineering and optimization projects to also include a clear, experimentally tested hypothesis, with examples drawn from previous JEI submissions.